 |Over 41||One and a half week’s pay|

 Certain caps do however apply to redundancy pay.
-Length of service is capped at 20 years, while the maximum redundancy pay per week is £464.
+The length of service is capped at 20 years, while the maximum redundancy pay per week is £464.
 A maximum of £13,500 applies to overall redundancy payments.

 However, you will not have to pay this to your employee if you offer to keep them on or you find them suitable alternative employment.

-As an employer, you are obliged to give employees a minimum notice period before their redundancy.
-These are known as statutory redundancy notice periods and depending on the employee’s length of service with your company:
+Dismissing Staff and Redundancies – As an employer, you are obliged to give employees a minimum notice period before their redundancy.
+These are known as statutory redundancy notice periods and depend on the employee’s length of service with your company:

 |LENGTH OF SERVICE||STATUTORY REDUNDANCY NOTICE PERIOD|